Skip to main content

 • doctor says the provider and channel prerequisites are healthy

-• feishu-send works with the current account
+• channels send feishu works with the current account

 Step 5: Add Named Accounts Before Selectors